 The best way to pick up a hamster is cupped in the palm of your hand with the other hand over its back to prevent it jumping off your hand (and possibly getting injured).
 Especially at first, it is best to hold your hamster just above your lap or some other soft surface in case it falls or jumps.
 As your hamster gets more comfortable, let him or her crawl from hand to hand and over your arms.
 You can continue to offer treats, though your hamster may not be as interested in treats where there are more interesting things to see and explore.

-Gloves or a thick towel can be used if you must pick up a hamster that bites and the cup method isn’t working.
+Gloves or a towel can be used if you must pick up a hamster that bites and the tube method isn’t working.
 The problems is that this can be really stressful and cause your hamster to resist handling even more.
 If it is necessary to use this method, take extra care to be as gentle as possible.

 If you have a question, please email us or call us on 0800 413 969.
 Our dedicated consumer care team are available to answer any questions you may have.
 If you are concerned about the immediate health of your pet, please seek the advice of your vet as soon as possible.Email us